nfuhs/get-started-elm/part-one.md

   0
 ```

-Here we define Model of our app and as you can see we use an type alias here.
-Why do we need an type alias?
+Here we define the Model of our app and as you can see we use an type alias here but why do we need an type alias you ask?
+As mentioned earlier
-####TODO Explain further

-####The U in MUV
+#### The U in MUV

 ```elm
 -- UPDATE